Why mess with success? Incredibly popular Cascade Hop (Humulus lupulus 'Cascade') is a craft brewmaster's delight.

 After Hops reaches a good size, some like to remove the leaves from the lower few feet to avoid mildew.
 Protective early treatments can also be done, always following label instructions.

-Harvest once the sticky cones spring back to gentle squeeze.
+Harvest once the sticky cones spring back to a gentle squeeze.
 Cascade Hops ripen in the midseason; call your local Ag Extension office to find out what month Hops ripen in your area.

 Enjoy the fruits of your labor.
 Order Cascade Hops...you know the end result will be smooth and very satisfying.

 Plant Sentry is designed to protect both consumers and the nursery trade from invasive plant pests and diseases.
 Sites that display the Plant Sentry protection badge are protected from consumers buying and nurseries shipping material carrying invasive pests and diseases.

 This proprietary eCommerce software prevents the shipment of a restricted plant to each state.
 The Plant Sentry system includes a shipment certification program.
 The Plant Sentry Compliance Officer works closely with NatureHills.com and each nursery or fulfillment center to ensure only compliant plants are sold to customers.

 To obtain a more accurate shipment time-frame, simply enter your zip code in the “Find Your Growing Zone” box to the right.
 Our plants are grown all over the country and lead time on items may be different because of this.
 Once your order is placed, you will also receive the specific shipment time-frame information as part of your order confirmation.
 Once an item ships, you will receive shipment notification and tracking numbers, so you can follow along while your plant travels to your doorstep.
 We use FedEx, UPS, or USPS at our discretion.